 Previously, the order statuses could not be extended in the code, which limited marketers that wanted to tailor their commerce solution further with regards to orders.
 With this new release, you can now introduce new statuses to the order entities.

-use case for this is if you want to register a new status such as “In dispute” to your orders.
+An example use case for this is if you want to register a new status such as “In dispute” to your orders.
 This status just needs to be registered to both your CMS and Commerce sites and you can then start assigning this status, as well as filter orders using this status in Commerce Manager.

 Firstly, the rounding strategy has been reworked in this release.
 Intermediate rounding has been removed from the calculators, so intermediate results are represented and stored in full-precision values, including discounts against line items and shipments.
 The rounding only gets applied at the highest level, which is in the order group calculator.